Wish Application

 Criteria for a Wish

 • The Wish Child must be eighteen years of age or younger.
-Children under the age of three will be considered on a case-by-case basis.
-A recent photo is requested with the application.
+Children under the age of two will be considered on a case-by-case basis.
+A recent photo is required with the application.

 • Wishes will be limited to one wish per family.
 New Hope for Kids does not grant wishes to a child who has previously received a wish from another wish-granting organization.
 New Hope for Kids has no obligation to consider applications in the order in which they are received.

-• Wishes are limited to children who live in Orange, Seminole, Osceola or Brevard Counties.
+• Wishes are limited to children who live in Central Florida.

 • Wishes will not be granted for trips to Hawaii, Alaska or outside the United States or wishes beyond our financial resources.